 A Letter of Credit is a written undertaking issued by a bank, on behalf of its client, i.e. an importer or a buyer.
 This acts as a promise from a bank to make the payment to the seller, once they meet certain conditions.
 The working process behind the LC seems as same as the idea behind Escrow Payment System.
-To provide a clear understanding of How Letters of Credit Work, we have come with an example below:
+To provide a clear understanding of How Letters of Credit Work, we have come up with an example below:

 First, a buyer and a seller agreed to conclude their trade deal together.
-They both agree on price, shipment and also, they decided when and how the goods will shipped to the buyer.
+They both agree on a price, shipment and also, they decided when and how the goods will be shipped to the buyer.
 To manage the risk related to trade, the seller requires the buyer to pay with an LC as soon as the shipment is done.

 This is because; the seller wants assurance that the buyer will make the payment, once they receive the goods.
 And on the other hand, the buyer wants to get assured that the seller will supply the goods, as per the agreed contract.
 So, the buyer agreed to the seller’s demand and provides MT700 in favor of their supplier, after signing the contract or proforma invoice.

-Letters of Credit provides protection to both the parties involved in trading.
+Letters of Credit provides protection to both parties involved in trading.
 The seller assured, because if they don’t receive the payment from the buyer, then the LC issuing bank is responsible for the payment.
-So, the seller has peace of mind that they will receive their payment in all means.
+So, the seller has peace of mind that they will receive their payment by all means.
 Buyers also protected, because they didn’t want to pay for goods or services that they didn’t receive.
-This especially helpful for international trade transactions where the buyer and seller are in different countries; or, they have never worked before together; or the transaction might quite large enough to cause fiscal risks if something goes wrong.
+This is especially helpful for international trade transactions where the buyer and seller are in different countries; or, they have never worked before together; or the transaction might be quite large enough to cause fiscal risks if something goes wrong.

 To avail a Commercial LC on behalf of your company, you need to contact your bank with a copy of the proforma invoice or Sales & Purchase Agreement.
 For this, your bank may require a certain percentage of cash margin or security to issue the LC.
 In case, if you’re unable to meet the demands of the bank, then your LC request will be declined.